zhangyaxing12/algrand/doc/kraftchaitin.md

   (pprint (sort (map interval-of ws)))
   (pprint (sort (map interval-of (first Rns)))))
 ```
+Or use `binary-interval-of` to use numbers that *appear* to be in
+human-readable binary format.

 ## Output from examples of suggested usage, with added comments: